-2. Students may bring a computer to campus for their own personal use, whether desktop, laptop, or tablet that cannot reasonably be carried on one's person.
+- 2. Students may bring a computer to campus, whether desktop, laptop, or tablet for academic and personal and professional use.
+These devices cannot reasonably be carried on one's person (with the exception of backpacks and satchels).
 These devices may not have data or cellular capability.
-Students may also bring a printer.

-- 3. Computers may not be used during a class session without the professor's explicit permission. - 4.
+Students may also bring a printer. - 3.
+Computers may not be used during a class session without the professor's explicit permission. - 4.
 No other devices may be in the possession of a student.
 "Device" means any computer-based electronic hardware for the purpose of communication, connectivity, entertainment, video, or gaming.
 While not comprehensive, this list includes game stations, televisions, projectors, and cell phones. - 5.
 If a student brings any device to campus, it must be stored with the Office of Student Life.
 The device, e.g., a cell phone, may be checked out whenever students are going outside the Lander area or when reasons of personal and group safety make it prudent to have them.
+Students with a principal residence in Lander must also store their device with the College.
+This is for the sake of justice and equality of access.
 (For the cell phone checkout procedure, please see the Sign-Out Policy in Section D subsection 1.) - 6.
-The College provides public computers for curricular or spiritual purposes in the Baldwin building - 7.
-The College provides printers for students in the Baldwin building.
+The College provides public computers for curricular or spiritual reading or writing in the Baldwin building. - 7.
+The College provides printers for students in the Baldwin and Orchard building.